happyuc-project/web3j/docs/source/getting_started.rst

                ...
    });

-There are a number of other transaction and block replay Observables described in :doc:`filters`.
+There are a number of other reqTransaction and block replay Observables described in :doc:`filters`.

 Topic filters are also supported::